G ★★★★★ Rated Excellent on Google Reviews

 How your consultation works

-A clear, unhurried pathway designed around patients who have often been through years of missed diagnoses.
+A clear, unhurried pathway designed around patients who have often been through years of missed diagnoses — with a built-in review around 4 weeks after you start treatment.

 1